sonictimm/MUGeeksandGadgets.github.io/README.md

 ## Page Formating

 All page formating will be done through CSS.
 The general, site-wide stylesheet is located at ~~`ROOT/stylesheet.css`.~~ ROOT/css/wideScreen.css or ROOT/css/mobile.css.
+This is so that the CSS can be changed depending on the screen size.
 All pages will be styled the same with the exception of a key element that seperates that page from the rest of the site.  **All** Images, and any other contents ~~needed for the site-wide stylesheet~~ should be placed in the `ROOT/contents/` directory.